li0nbelenky/excercise/README.md

 Here's a mockup of the design:
 ![Alt text](image.png)
 ![Alt text](image-1.png)
-## Available Scripts
+## How to run this assignment:
-In the project directory, you can run:
+In the project directory, you need to run `npm install`, `npm start` and `json-server --watch...`(described below). the json-server and the `npm start` should be run in a separate terminal to work together.

 ### `npm install`
 Setups modules for project, feel free to add your own if needed.